adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "March your army at once to the Land of Oz, capture and destroy the Emerald City, and bring back to me my Magic Belt!" roared the King.

-"You’re crazy," calmly remarked the General. " What’s that?
+"You’re crazy," calmly remarked the General.

+"What’s that?
 What’s that?
 What’s that?"

 "You don’t know what you’re talking about," continued the General.
 "I advise you to stand in a corner and count sixty before you speak again.
 By that time you may be more sensible.
 We cannot march across the deadly desert to the Land of Oz.